markchatting/Bias-Adjusted-OC-Stock-Model/README.md

 ### **Citation:**
 If you use this repository, please cite:
 Chatting, Mark, "Bias-Adjusted Predictors and Random Forest Models for Organic Carbon Stock Estimation" 2025.
+DOI: https://doi.org/10.5194/egusphere-2025-661.